colangelo/Flask-Gunicorn-Bolierplate/Readme.md

 - uses Gunicorn webserver
 - Gunicorn is set to reload at every change to the app.py file
 - has curl, netcat, ps and vi (vim-tiny) commands installed
-- runs as the non root user "app"
+- runs as the non root user "web"
 - uses multistage build

 Reference for Flask and Gunicorn ENV variables: